paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

      alleviate it
  - added optional, customizable parameter string to JSON output

-## Experiental results from comparing counters across polynomial and polynomial_block
+## Experiential results from comparing counters across polynomial and polynomial_block
  - BRANCH perfgroup:
    - Branch rate: portion of instructions which branch.
      - this is lower on polynomial_block as compared to polynomial.
 Is this